-The Pharmacy Technician (ASHP/ACPE) program includes 400 hours of curriculum and 200 hours of required externship experience.
+The Pharmacy Technician (ASHP/ACPE) program includes 400 hours of training material and 200 hours of required externship experience.

-*An externship opportunity through Walgreens or CVS Pharmacy is available to students in their local areas based on local availability.
+*An externship opportunity through Walgreens or CVS Pharmacy is available to learners in their local areas based on local availability.

 Do MyCAA grants cover the Pharmacy Technician program?

 Yes.
 Military spouses can receive a MyCAA grant covering up to $4,000 in program expenses.
 The MyCAA program covers 100% of the cost of Career Step's approved courses, so you can go to school with no out-of-pocket expense.
 If you have questions about this program, please call 855-261-7366 to speak with a dedicated military advisor.

 Career Step Reviews: Iris, Pharmacy Technician Learner and Military Spouse

 Pharmacy Technician Career: Career Step Webinar

 Pharmacy Technician Career: Is It Right For You?

 Career Step Pharmacy Technician trainers

 Get answers to the most common and important questions about signing up for the Pharmacy Technician (ASHP/ACPE) course at Career Step.
 Our FAQs section provides answers to help you make an informed decision about your training.